I86A0303_extend_LR_ppt.jpg

 Tengri fabrics are made with rare natural fibres from the most remote corners of the world, sustainably sourced via our transparent supply chain.

-A NATURAL FABRIC INNOVATION COMPANY
+A NOBLE INNOVATION COMPANY

 True luxury is defined by quality and provenance.
 The finest fabrics – and the stories behind them.

 And true sustainability?
 Sourcing regenerative, noble fibres respectfully, and in a way that is transparent, beneficial and led by the world’s last nomadic mountain communities involved as our partners.
-This is the Tengri way.
+This is the Tengri Way.

 OUR FOUNDER’S STORY

-That’s where she wrote the original Tengri business plan, on the back of a chocolate wrapper.
+That’s where she wrote the original Tengri business plan – on the back of a chocolate wrapper.

 IN THE NEWS